 When you talk, do not say harmful things, but say what people need—words that will help others become stronger.
 Then what you say will do good to those who listen to you. ~Ephesians 4:29 (NCV)

-This world can sometimes seem big and scary to them.
+Situations can seem overwhelming and scary to them.
 At times, they will lack the confidence it takes to stand bold.
 They will hear plenty of outside voices telling them they can’t do it, that they’re not good enough.
-You have the wonderful job, Parent, to be the positive voice in your child’s life every single day.
+You have the wonderful job, Momma, to be the positive voice in your child’s life every single day.
 Speak life.